cedricvandenberg/Create-Stimuli-and-Background-in-Matlab/README.md

 Instructions (by John A. Endler, modified by Cedric van den Berg):

 1. Make new pattern outline or modify existing pattern (easier) to get desired relative areas.
 To do so, use Powerpoint or any other drawing software such as Adobe Illustrator to create the shape outline of the pattern.

 2. Save new outline as a png file with a unique name.
 You can make several and save them all to the same directory.

-3. You will use the programme SetUPOneNudibranchPatternFromPNGfile.m Make sure that this programme is in the same directory as your png outline files.
+3. You will use the programme SetUPOneNudibranchPatternFromPNGfile.m.
+Make sure that this programme is in the same directory as your png outline files.

 4. Run SetUPOneNudibranchPatternFromPNGfile.m